Updated: December 6, 2009

 Function Definitions

-Partial function definitions can be brought up by selecting or setting the carat inside the function that needs to be defined and then using Command-Shift-H to bring up the tool tip.
+Function definitions can be brought up by selecting or setting the carat inside the function that needs to be defined and then using Command-Shift-H

 Goto Function